CoShare: An Efficient Approach for Redundancy Allocation in NFV: Results and Discussion

 This section presents results showing the performance of the proposed redundancy allocation approach, CoShare.
 Recall that, a novel idea of CoShare is to exploit network structural correlation information in the design.
 Sec. \ref{sec-6.1} is hence devoted to showing the impact of such correlation.
 The remaining Sec. \ref{sec-6.2} -- Sec. \ref{sec-6.5} focus on introducing the performance of CoShare where comparisons are also included.

 Specifically, a number of experiments are conducted on two realistic ISP network topologies.
 In the study, if not otherwise specified, it is assumed that each node hosts 8 CPU cores and has 16 GB memory, of which half of the capacity i.e., 4 CPU cores and 8 GB of memory, is used by the primary NFs and the rest by backup NFs.
 The primary NFs' placement as well as the assignment of primary service chains to flows is conducted by using ClusPR~\cite{woldeyohannes2018cluspr}.
 Every NF instance requires one CPU core and 2GB of memory, having a total NF processing capacity ($\mu_v$) of 10Mpps.

 Five types of NFs are considered (e.g., Firewall, DPI, NAT, IDS, and Proxy).
-The source and destination nodes of flows.
-Three availability classes are considered, with availability levels $99.9\%$ (3'9s), $99.99\%$ (4'9s) and $99.999\%$ (5'9s).
-The availability requirements required by the flows are randomly generated corresponding to the three classes.
+The availability requirements of flows are set according to three levels, namely $99.9\%$ (3'9s), $99.99\%$ (4'9s) and $99.999\%$ (5'9s).
 The NF processing capacity required by each flow $f$, i.e., $\lambda_f$, is set to 0.5 Mpps.
 The length of the service chain for each flow is assumed to vary in the range of 2 to 4.
 NFs and the service types in the chain of each flow are selected randomly out of the five NFs considered.
 The availability of the hosting nodes is assumed to be uniformly distributed between $0.99 - 0.999$, NF instances have an availability between $0.999 - 0.9999$, and the threshold algorithmic parameter $t_{DI}$ is set to 0.5 if not otherwise specified.
 If a flow's availability requirement cannot be satisfied by the adopted redundancy allocation approach, it is rejected.
-All algorithms are run on a Dell workstation (model number 7910).
+All algorithms and simulations are run on a Dell workstation with a single Intel$^{ {\textregistered}}$ Xeon$^{ {\textregistered}}$ octa-core processor with 2.4 GHz base frequency and 64 GB of RAM.
+The results shown are average values with 95\% confidence intervals over ten simulation runs for each availability level.